Lead Business Analyst

 Lead Business Analyst Interview Questions and Answers for Freshers

-Q3.
-What are the documents delivered by a BA in a data migration project?
+Q. What documents are typically delivered by a Business Analyst in a data migration project?

 BA delivers various documents in a data migration project.